How to Design Forms in UIs

 Pro Tip: Certain fields that users perceive as a coherent entity (like card number, expiration date, and CVV) can be placed in one row without confusing users.

 According to the principle of proximity, items that are placed near each other appear as one group and share similar attributes or functionalities.[3]
-Breaking down your form into logical groups, such as personal or billing information, eases the
+Breaking down your form into logical groups, such as personal or billing information, eases the cognitive load and helps users complete forms faster and more effectively.

 Use typography tools (headings, font weight, size) and spacing to separate groups, establish a solid visual hierarchy, and make forms more scannable.